stratisproject/StratisBitcoinFullNode/src/Stratis.Bitcoin.Features.Dns/README.md

 | dnshostname   | stratisdns.stratisplatform.com    |
 | dnsnameserver | ns.stratisdns.stratisplatform.com |

-You should have NS and A record in stratisplatform.com as:
+You should have NS and A record in your ISP DNS records for your DNS host domain:

 | Type     | Hostname                          | Data                              |
 | -------- | --------------------------------- | --------------------------------- |